yogeshojha/rengine/README.md

 * dirsearch: [maurosoria](https://github.com/maurosoria/dirsearch)
 * pulsar: [FooBallZ](https://github.com/FooBallZ/pulsar)

-Also, Some of the icons and images used here in reNgine are from Freepik and flaticons.
+Also, Some of the icons and images used herein reNgine are from Freepik and flaticons.